-- CLO1 Students will be able to relate concepts and methods from applied mathematics and describe how these may be used in real-world problems drawn from various fields of engineering. - CLO2 Students will be able to analyse and categorise problems from applied mathematics and engineering, break them into their constituent steps, and apply appropriate mathematical methods in multivariate calculus; differential equations; matrix theory; Laplace Transforms; and Fourier Series. - CLO3 Students will demonstrate mastery of mathematical techniques by constructing logical solutions to problems in engineering that require creative and critical thinking.
+CLO1 relate concepts and methods from applied mathematics and describe how these may be used in real-world problems drawn from various fields of engineering.

+CLO2 analyse and categorise problems from applied mathematics and engineering, break them into their constituent steps, and apply appropriate mathematical methods in multivariate calculus; differential equations; matrix theory; Laplace Transforms; and Fourier Series.

+CLO3 demonstrate mastery of mathematical techniques by constructing logical solutions to problems in engineering that require creative and critical thinking.